 - +Diploma Recognition and accreditation of higher education institutions

 The diplomas received in Latvia are recognised by the state or by the higher education institution.
 Only state-recognised diplomas are internationally accepted, although for certain occupations a private employer may accept an employee with a diploma recognised by a higher education institution.
 A state-recognised diploma is reviewed almost everywhere abroad and a reasoned conclusion is provided regarding recognition and alignment of the diploma, while it is possible that a diploma that is not recognised by the state is not reviewed at all.

 In order to acquire a state-recognised diploma both the higher education institution and its branch, and the study programme have to be accredited.
-You can find information on whether the programme that you have chosen is accredited and/or licensed at the Higher Education Quality Evaluation Centre.
+You can find information on whether the programme that you have chosen is accredited and/or licensed at the Academic Information Centre.

 A diploma recognised by the higher education institution is received when the higher education institution is accredited while the study programme is only licensed.
 Licensing is the first step on the way to accrediting and it is possible that the programme will be accredited during the course of your studies.
 The license is a permit granted by the state to accept and teach students, while accreditation is the state guarantee of the quality of studies entitling to issue state-recognised diplomas.
 If neither the higher education institution nor the study programme is accredited, the diploma is unlawful.